 On 25th July 2020, the government announced that it was removing Spain from the list of countries on its travel corridor scheme.
 Therefore, anyone returning from Spain, the Balearics and Canary Islands, must self-isolate for 14 days when they return to the UK.
-HR Consultant in our Education team, Clare Bromley, outlines the key guidance for schools and colleges regarding holidays and quarantine.

 Due to the number of recent Coronavirus flare ups, it’s expected that the government will impose further short-notice restrictions on holiday makers.